Theo Todman's Web Page - Notes Pages

 - Anyway, at various times of my life I have made forays into various languages by formal or informal study.

 - This used to involve listening on my iPod while walking to and from the station, when exercising down the gym, or in the car to and from music lessons.
 Now these opportunities have gone.
 I discovered the opportunity of using Ling Language Learning on my iPhone when walking Henry the dog, which has been quite transformative.
-Unfortunately, Henry had to be put down at the end of September 2022 and was replaced by Bertie who – as a puppy – demanded more attention than could be shared with an iPhone.
-Happily, he’s now – as of April 2023 – 11 months old so I’ve been able to resume.
+Unfortunately, Henry had to be put down at the end of September 2022 and there was an intermission until April 2023 by which time our new puppy Bertie was old enough not to require constant attention.

 - A problem with this approach is that it doesn’t lead to much grammatical understanding – for this, reading and careful study is required.